 What is the Cause Nerve Damage Claims?

-Surgery is always going to be complicated, but clinical negligence should always be tackled.
+Surgery always has its complications, but clinical negligence should always be upset.
 Nerve damage can be caused by a variety of errors, and not all of them are specifically related to surgery.
-Damage to nerves can be caused by surgeons, your GP, or a nurse, and are most commonly seen with:
+Nerve damage claims result from surgeons, your GP, or a nurse, and are most commonly seen with the following.

 - Direct physical damage: Causes include unnecessary pressure, burning, cutting, or stretching a nerve, or even simply

-- Injection complications: While an injection is a straightforward procedure, there is still some risk involved.
+- Injection complications: While injection is a straightforward procedure, there is still some risk involved.
 Inadequate equipment, mistakes made with anaesthetic, or even incorrect medication given, can all result in nerve damage.

 - Blood and pressure damage: If you go into surgery with the incorrect blood supply, your nerves can become starved of oxygen.
 If you have any existing blood vessel issues, then a build-up of blood pressure that is located near a nerve can lead to damage, and you should consider your potential to start nerve injury claims.

 Nerve damage can have devastating consequences on your health.
 If you think that you have suffered from a lack of expected care when in a medical environment, it’s essential that you obtain legal advice as quickly as possible.
-There is a time limit for medical negligence claims, and leaving the issue unresolved may mean that you lose out on your chance of financial compensation.
+There is a time limit for medical negligence claims.
+Not finding a resolution to the issue may mean that you lose out on your chance of financial compensation.